Xeserv/anu/README.md

 fly secrets set -a anu-registry JWT_CERT_B64="$(cat certs/anu.pem | base64 -w0)
 ```

-Put the auth endpoint URL, bucket name, access key ID, and secret access key into your registry app's secrets:
+Put the auth endpoint URL, bucket name, the access key ID of the Tigris authentication keypair, and the secret access key of the Tigris authentication keypair into your registry app's secrets:

 ```sh
 fly secrets set -a anu-registry \